loda-lang/loda-lang.github.io/list5.markdown

 * [A288774](https://oeis.org/A288774) ([program](/edit/?oeis=288774)): a(n) is the largest positive integers whose partitions into consecutive parts can be totally represented in the first n rows of the table described in A286000.
 * [A288780](https://oeis.org/A288780) ([program](/edit/?oeis=288780)): Zero together with the row sums of A288778.
 * [A288795](https://oeis.org/A288795) ([program](/edit/?oeis=288795)): a(n) = 4^n + 3^(n + 1) - 2.
+* [A288825](https://oeis.org/A288825) ([program](/edit/?oeis=288825)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 515", based on the 5-celled von Neumann neighborhood.
+* [A288826](https://oeis.org/A288826) ([program](/edit/?oeis=288826)): Binary representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 515", based on the 5-celled von Neumann neighborhood.
 * [A288827](https://oeis.org/A288827) ([program](/edit/?oeis=288827)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 515", based on the 5-celled von Neumann neighborhood.
 * [A288828](https://oeis.org/A288828) ([program](/edit/?oeis=288828)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 515", based on the 5-celled von Neumann neighborhood.
 * [A288834](https://oeis.org/A288834) ([program](/edit/?oeis=288834)): a(n) = (n+1) * 3^(n-1).